phetsims/phet-info/doc/core-description-quickstart-guide.md

 ## Basic options

 The options `accessibleName`, `accessibleHelpText`, and `accessibleParagraph` are defined in scenery's `ParallelDOM.ts`.
-These are most of what you will use to implement Tier 1 Interactive Description.
+These are most of what you will use to implement Core Description.

 NOTE: PhET is in the process of implementing accessibleName and accessibleHelpText in common code components.
 If you find a component where these options do not work as expected, please create an issue in the component repository.